 Dance groups: a competitor may appear in two different groups in the same section, but the composition of the group must be different: for example, a trio may not call itself by a different name and perform twice in one section.

-In the case where a school enters multiple groups in the 1 section only 20% of the dancers can perform in a 2nd group.
-An example, group of 20, only 4 may dance again.
+In the case where a school enters 2 groups in the 1 section only 50% of the dancers can perform in the 2nd group.

 Winners of a dance scholarship may not enter this Section for 2 years.